sanjitmukesh/sanjitmukesh.github.io/index.md

 * I'm a junior currently attending Carroll Senior High School.

 * I'm an aspiring CS major, and I plan on learning various programming languages besides Java including Python and C++.
+I am also learning the basics of HTML and web development.

 * In addition, my brother is studying computer science as a freshman in college.
 I would say his career choice greatly influenced my views.